gnembon/fabric-carpet/README.md

 ## carpet-extension mod

 If you want to add your own carpet features or extend scarpet language with some new API, you can create your own carpet extension using this [carpet extension mod template](https://github.com/gnembon/fabric-carpet-extension-example-mod).
+Here is a [list of Carpet extensions](https://github.com/gnembon/fabric-carpet/wiki/List-of-Carpet-extensions).

 # How?
 Hwat?